The 5 Wettest Places On Earth

 Impact on Local Life

 The intense rainfall profoundly impacts daily life in Mawsynram.
-Traditional homes are often soundproofed with grass to lessen the noise of the rain, and locals use large, full-body umbrellas made from bamboo and banana leaves for protection.
-The educational system adapts to the weather, with schools frequently canceling classes due to the noise of the rain on tin roofs.
+Traditional homes are often soundproofed with grass.
+This helps to lessen the noise of the rain.
+Locals use large, full-body umbrellas made from bamboo and banana leaves for protection.
+The educational system has to adapt to the weather, too.
+Schools frequently cancel classes because of the noise of the rain on tin roofs.
 Despite these challenges, the community exhibits remarkable resilience and innovation, maintaining a cheerful disposition and strong cultural identity.

 Interesting Facts